Chapter 15: The Voice

 very near enemy forces of all sizes.
 So, with this heavy enemy presence,

-essential to the enemy, they mostly stayed on the trails.
-They didn't
+However, because speed was essential to the enemy, they mostly stayed on

-of trails allowed the enemy to get around more quickly.
-It was also the
+enemy to move around more quickly.
+It was also the way they were able to

-way they were able to perform a myriad of other time-sensitive and
+perform a myriad of other time-sensitive and murderous missions.

-thick jungle.
+jungle.

 After we had gone almost due west for three or four hundred